Stephanie Murray

 Methods Used: Variational Quantum Circuits, classical preprocessing (band-pass filtering, PCA, CSP), and gradient-free optimization (COBYLA) for training quantum models.

-Full thesis available via ProQuest Abstract.
-Publication expected January 2026.
+Full thesis available via ProQuest now!.

 EyeBelieve VR Assistive Technology

-SightShift: VR Assistive Technology
+SightShift: VR Assistive Technology (Completed)

 Worked in a team in conjunction with MXTReality to create a VR application simulating LHON (Leber Hereditary Optic Neuropathy) disorder using Unity and Oculus SDK.
 Focused on accessibility and assistive technology, promoting empathy and understanding of visual impairments through immersive experiences.